amoraleda/finite-automaton-simulator/README.md

 finite-automaton-simulator
 ==========================

-This program simulates three kind Finite Automaton: deterministic, nondeterministic and nondeterministic with epsilon transitions.
+This program simulates three kind of Finite Automata: deterministic, nondeterministic and nondeterministic with epsilon transitions.

 Written in Caml Light as a practice to Automata Theory and Formal Languages class in 2004.